mortendahl/mortendahl.github.io/_posts/2017-06-24-secret-sharing-part2.md

     == [ 10, 73, 431, 356 ])
 ```

-But as we will see, the FFT allows us to do so more efficiently when the length is sufficiently large and the points are chosen with a certain structure; asymptotically we can then compute the values in `Oh(L * log L)` operations.
+But as we will see, the FFT allows us to do so more efficiently when the length is sufficiently large and the points are chosen with a certain structure; asymptotically we can compute the values in `Oh(L * log L)` operations.

 The first insight we need is that there is an alternative evaluation strategy that breaks `A` into two smaller polynomials.
 In particular, if we define polynomials `B(y) = 1 + 3y` and `C(y) = 2 + 4y` by taking every other coefficient from `A` then we have `A(x) == B(x * x) + x * C(x * x)`, which is straight-forward to verify by simply writing out the right-hand side.